dojo/docs/dojo/contentHandlers.rst

 Overwriting a handler
 ---------------------

 Standard AOP techniques apply.
-If you find yourself needing to *replace* a contentHandler but preserve the original beahvior, simply duck-punch around it:
+If you find yourself needing to *replace* a contentHandler but preserve the original behavior, simply duck-punch around it:

 [ Dojo 1.7 AMD ]